Spared from Death

 I kept eating as he struggled, I did not know what to do.
 I was too young to even understand what was really going on.
 We were all in a massive ditch, shoulder to shoulder.
 Some us were on our backs.
 Laying helpless in the mud.

 Then, as I was taking my last few bites, someone next to the elderly man put down his food and tried to help feed the old man.
 But just as he was raising the old man's spoon to his mouth, he died.
 Just like that.
-It was almost as if he gave up in that exact moment on life.
+It was as if he gave up on life in that exact moment.

 There was no coughing, no fighting, no struggle to keep going.
+No sign that the old man wished for better.
 At this point, I had seen many people die before me.
 Yet, I did not understand why, sickness is what they told me.
 But many of those that died, they appeared fine just before they suffered in death.

 I watched the old man fall like a bag of rocks.
 He collapsed and fell into the mud.
-A few around him were knocked over as well.
+And like a bowling ball thrust down the alley, the old mans body knocked over a few standing men like pins.
 They lost their food and those that did, their eyes did not flinch.
-The amount of suffering we had been through, this is nothing at this point.
+With the amount of suffering we had been through, losing your food was minuscule at this point.

 I just held onto my food as best I could and finished it all.
 Usually the adults shared with us children, but none of them did this time.
 Now, I understand why.
 It started to rain at one point I remember.
 Not heavy, just a constant drizzle.
 Enough to cause the mud at our feet to become a shallow body of water.